Muhammad bin Nayef: Assassination attempts

 Muhammad bin Nayef has escaped four assassination attempts.
 He was injured in the third attempt, and unhurt in the others.

 The third attempt was on 27 August 2009.
 Muhammad bin Nayef was injured by Abdullah al-Asiri, a suicide bomber linked to Al-Qaeda in the Arabian Peninsula.
 Al-Asiri spoke to Muhammad bin Nayef a few days prior to the bombing, and expressed a desire to surrender himself to the authorities as part of the country's terrorist rehabilitation program.
 This was apparently a plot to get admitted to the Prince's palace.
 Al-Asiri is believed to have traveled to Jeddah from the Yemeni province of Marib.
 During Ramadan, al-Asiri waited in line at the Prince's palace as a "well-wisher".
 He exploded a suicide bomb, killing himself, but apparently only slightly injuring Muhammad bin Nayef, who was protected from the full force of the blast by al-Asiri's body.
 The explosive device was hidden inside al-Asiri's rectum and anal canal, which security experts described as a novel technique.
-Such a device has since come to be known as a surgically implanted improvised explosive device (SIIED), or body cavity bomb (BCB).
 Muhammad bin Nayef appeared on state television with a bandage around two of his fingers on his left hand.
 He stated, "I did not want him to be searched, but he surprised me by blowing himself up."

 According to Bruce Riedel, a former CIA officer and director of the Intelligence Project at the Brookings Institution, "the weight of the evidence I have seen is that [bin Nayef] was more injured in the assassination attempt than was admitted."
 To treat his injuries the prince "got onto a pain killer routine that was very addictive.
 I think that problem got progressively worse."
 According to The New York Times, citing "an associate of the royal family", the prince's alleged addiction was cited to "strengthen support for the sudden change in the line of succession" that removed bin Nayef from office.

 This was the first assassination attempt against a royal family member since 2003, when Saudi Arabia faced a sharp uptick in Al Qaeda-linked attacks.
 The last assassination attempt against Prince Muhammad was in August 2010.